cytoscape/cytoscape.js/documentation/md/core/init.md

 ### The ready callback

 <span class="important-indicator"></span> Part of initialising Cytoscape.js is synchronous and part is asynchronous.
 The potentially asynchronous part is the initial layout, which may be used for setting the initial positions of nodes.
 If you use an asynchronous layout at initialisation, you may want to use `ready`.
+You can guarantee that the initial layout takes no time if you specify all node positions manually and use the `preset` layout &mdash; which does nothing unless you pass specific layout options to it.